rust-lang/book/nostarch/chapter05.md

 ```

 The area function is supposed to calculate the area of one rectangle, but our
 function takes two arguments.
-The arguments are related, but that's not
+The arguments are related, but that’s not
 expressed anywhere in our program itself.
 It would be more readable and more
 manageable to group length and width together.